 Now it's time for the numbers part of the budget.
 You've got your spending categories, and you may have an idea that you want to spend less on groceries so you can spend more on clothing (or whatever).
 But now you've got to assign numbers to various categories.

 Start with your average income for the month.
 (If your income is completely unpredictable, switch to this article on budgeting for a variable income.)
-Then, begin by writing down your must-be-paid expenses: mortgage/rent, utilities, car payment, other debt payments, insurance payments, etc. Subtract those from your expected income, and you’ll know what you have to work with in the rest of your budget.
+Then, begin by writing down your must-be-paid expenses: mortgage/rent, utilities, car payment, other debt payments, insurance payments, etc. Subtract those from your expected income, and you’ll know what you have to work on within the rest of your budget.

 At this point, your goal is to work those numbers until you fit everything realistically into your budget.
 So if you have $3,000 to spend, you might allot $700 for food, $300 for savings, $300 for extra debt payments, $100 for your cable bill, $200 for your cell phone bill, $200 for charity, $200 for gift giving (plan for holidays and birthdays early), and $1,000 for whatever.